chertoGUN/cuckoo-sandbox/README.md

 4. Create a `/cuckoo` folder which you'll use later for the Cuckoo install script and vulnerable VM.

 ## Build your base Windows VM
-~~Inside ESXi spin up a new Windows 10 Pro 64-bit VM (get the ISO [here](https://www.microsoft.com/en-us/software-download/windows10))~~ Update: I learned Windows 10 is not supported, so use Windows 7 instead with the following properties:
+Use Windows 7 instead with the following properties:

 * 40GB hard drive
 * 1 proc